Mark-Mulligan/readmeGenerator/README.md

 [Video Demo](https://www.youtube.com/watch?v=j_06LvDGsUg&feature=youtu.be)

 ## License
-This project is liscensed under a/an Apache license.
+This project is liscensed under an Apache license.

 For more info, checkout this link: https://opensource.org/licenses/Apache-2.0